Racial views of Winston Churchill: Africa

-After 1945, many and perhaps most black intellectuals and activists in the United States became convinced that Churchill's racism was a major factor in what they saw as his cynical attempt to buttress an exploitative overseas empire that Britain could no longer afford.
+After 1945 many and perhaps most black intellectuals and activists in the United States became convinced that Churchill's racism was a major factor in what they saw as his cynical attempt to buttress an exploitative overseas empire that Britain could no longer afford.
 They charged him with suppressing the democratic aspirations of people of colour.

-South African President Thabo Mbeki claimed his attitude toward black people was racist and patronising.
+South African President Thabo Mbeki said Churchill's attitude toward black people was racist and patronising.
 That complaint was shared by critics such as Clive Ponting.
-Historian Roland Quinault states that, "Even some historians otherwise sympathetic to Churchill have concluded that he was blind to the problems of black people."
+Historian Roland Quinault states that, "Even some historians otherwise sympathetic to Churchill have concluded that he was blind to the problems of black people".

+Churchill described the Sudanese people as a ‘mongrel (...) mixture of the Arab and Negro types [which] produce[s] a debased and cruel breed, more shocking because they are more intelligent than the primitive savages’.

+Arabs

+Churchill described the Arabs as a "lower manifestation" than the Jews, whom he viewed as a "higher grade race" compared to the "great hordes of Islam".
+He referred to Palestinians as "barbaric hordes who ate little but camel dung".

 Jews

-Even though he was wary of communist Jews, Churchill strongly supported Zionism and he described Jews as "the most formidable and the most remarkable race", whose "first loyalty will always be towards [Jews]".
+Churchill was wary of communist Jews and strongly supported Zionism.
+He described Jews as "the most formidable and the most remarkable race", whose "first loyalty will always be towards [Jews]".

 Churchill had some sympathy for the "Jewish Bolshevism" conspiracy theory, and in his 1920 article which he titled "Zionism versus Bolshevism", he wrote that communism, which he considered a "worldwide conspiracy for the overthrow of civilization and for the reconstitution of society on the basis of arrested development, of envious malevolence, and impossible equality", had been established in Russia by Jews:

 There is no need to exaggerate the part played in the creation of Bolshevism and in the actual bringing about of the Russian Revolution, by these international and for the most part atheistical Jews; it is certainly a very great one; it probably outweighs all others.
 With the notable exception of Lenin, the majority of the leading figures are Jews.
 Moreover, the principal inspiration and driving power comes from the Jewish leaders.

-Although an anti-Semitic belief in an international Jewish conspiracy was not unique among British politicians of the time, few of them had the stature of Churchill.
+Although an antisemitic belief in an international Jewish conspiracy was not unique among British politicians of the time, few of them had the stature of Churchill.
 The article was criticised by the Jewish Chronicle at the time, calling it "the most reckless and scandalous campaign in which even the most discredited politicians have ever engaged".
 The Chronicle said Churchill had adopted "the hoary tactics of hooligan anti-Semites" in his article.